Don Peachey

-Don Peachey (born 1933) is an American band leader, accordionist, musician and recording artist who has been performing and recording since the 1950s with The Don Peachey Band, aka Don Peachey and His Orchestra.
+Don Peachey (July 21, 1933 – January 23, 2025) was an American band leader, accordionist, musician and recording artist who had performed and recorded since the 1950s with The Don Peachey Band, aka Don Peachey and His Orchestra.
 Peachey was elected to the International Polka Hall of Fame in 2011 by the International Polka Association.

 Early years

-Don Peachey is from Burnett, Wisconsin.
+Born on July 21, 1933, Don Peachey was from Burnett, Wisconsin.
 He started playing the accordion at age 14, taking lessons from the Beaver Dam Music Center.
 While he was a junior in high school, he formed his own polka band and their first paying engagement was at the Fairwater Civic Center in the Village of Fairwater, Wisconsin in June 1951, the same year Peachey graduated from Horicon High School, Horicon, Wisconsin.
 He then spent two years in the Army, serving in the 1st Cavalry Division and stationed in Japan.
-He then returned to his home in Burnett. and resumed his musical career.
+He then returned to his home in Burnett and resumed his musical career.
 Peachey released his first recording in 1957.
-The group has continued to perform and record for over 50 years.
+The group continued to perform and record for over 65 years.